-JUNOR DIVISION (EVENING)
+JUNIOR DIVISION (EVENING)

-During 1967-1968, the tuition and regular fees per semester for students taking regular programs of study in the Junior Division (Evening) and Newark Technical School will be as follows:
+During 1968-69, the tuition and regular fees per semester for students taking regular programs of study in the Junior Division (Evening) and Newark Technical School will be as follows:

-CHARGES I PER SEMESTER
+CHARGES 1 PER SEMESTER

 New Jersey Residents Non-Residents

 TUITION \$108.00 \$165.00

 REGULAR FEES

 Registration 5.00 5.00

-Student Facilities Fee 6.00 6.00
+General Fee 7.00 7.00

 Total Tuition and

-Regular Fees per Semester \$119.00 \$176.00
+Regular Fees per Semester \$120.00 \$177.00

 \ Tuition includes charges for services other than instruction, such as library, publications, counseling, placement, etc., but does not cover the breakage or loss of College property.
+The General Fee provides funds for the operation of health services and other non-academic facilities and services.